Deffro/deffro.github.io/_pages/about.md

   image: "/images/data.png"
 ---

+<h3>Education and Research</h3>
 I received my diploma from the Department of Electrical and Computer Engineering, Democritus University of Thrace, Greece in 2017, and right after, I started pursuing a Ph.D. degree entitled "Data Science for Environmental Applications".
-I successfullt defended my Ph.D. on 2022. <br />
+I successfullt defended my Ph.D. on 2022.

 During my Ph.D. time, I was a Teaching Assistant (Databases, Data Mining, Machine Learning).
 On top of that I was working as a Research Associate, where I am still working for more than 7 years.
 I have published [14 scientific papers](https://scholar.google.com/citations?user=eDbjFQMAAAAJ&hl=en&oi=ao) being cited more that 700 times.
 During this time, I am honing my skills in data aggregation, preprocessing, visualization, machine learning, feature selection, natural language processing, and clustering techniques.

+<h3>The first Data Science Job</h3>
 In 2019-2020 I fulfilled my military service, while in that year I landed my first Data Science job in a Quantitative and Algorithmic Trading Research company. <br />
 During my time there, I have contributed significantly to my company's success by implementing Machine Learning from scratch,